Table of Contents

 “When a former employee wants to return to the company after some time, their exit survey feedback serves as the basis for a conversation before a decision to re-hiring them.
-If an employee in the exit interview indicated the reason (eg. management of the CEO), which did not disappear during their absence (CEO still manages the company), then there is a red flag over the re-employment” – says Katarzyna Mierzejewska.
+Suppose an employee in the exit interview indicated the reason (e.g., management of the CEO), which did not disappear during their absence (the CEO still manages the company).
+In that case, there is a red flag over the re-employment,” – says Katarzyna Mierzejewska.

 How to Conduct an Effective Exit Interview – Tips & Sum Up:

-- Timing is a key – an exit survey is the last part of the offboarding process
+- Timing is critical – an exit survey is the last part of the offboarding process

 - Keep it casual and personal.
 Make the employee feel comfortable

 - Prepare exit interview template & exit interview questions in advance

 - Listen more than talk.
 Remember: You’d probably never get such honest feedback from current employees.

 Effective exit interview requires giving the floor to the departing employee and listening to their concerns.
 Most often, the discussion occurs face-to-face with an HR specialist.
 Sometimes it’s conducted during the phone call or by online communication tools.

 HR surveys sent via e-mail are also gaining popularity.
 It isn’t easy to replace a face-to-face interview, but online survey software can help you with questionnaire development, data analysis, reporting, and much more.

 Dariusz is a content writer & non-fiction books author with years of experience in B2B writing, journalism, and translating.
 He’s a long-distance runner and mountain hiker.
 When he’s not writing or running, he’s trying to learn Italian.